What Does a Company Have to Do When It’s Ready to Hire Employees in CA?

 So there you have it, My OC Bookkeeper’s quick guide to hiring employees in California.
 Have follow up questions or need help from the best accounting, bookkeeping, and business consulting service in Orange County?
 Reach out to us today!

 Interested in learning more about setting up a business in CA?
-Check out our blog post on how to register a new business in CA. Or, better yet, watch either our Comprehensive Guide to Starting a Business in CA or our Quick Guide to Starting a Business in CA. If you like them, please don’t hesitate to ‘like’ and ‘subscribe’ – you will get good karma.
-(We’ve pasted them below as well should you prefer to watch them here.)
+Check out our blog post on how to register a new business in CA. Or, better yet, watch our Comprehensive Guide to Starting a Business in CA, (this is the one below) or our Quick Guide to Starting a Business in CA. If you like them, please don’t hesitate to ‘like’ and ‘subscribe’ – you will get good karma.

 Best of luck with your business!